 Do I have to submit test scores to Oregon State University (OSU)?

-No, Oregon State University (OSU) is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+No, Oregon State University (OSU) is test optional, so you can make the call whether to include your test scores.
+If your scores are higher than the school's average, you probably want to include them.
+If you scored lower than a school's average,, you it might make sense to leave them out of your application..

 How hard is it to get into Oregon State University (OSU)?
 Oregon State University (OSU) is a somewhat selective institution.
 The Oregon State University (OSU) acceptance rate is 84%.
 This means that the institution accepts 83 out of every 100 applicants.